Controlling Impersonation access with Distribution Groups

 $DistGroupDN = $(Get-DistributionGroup firstname.lastname@example.org).DistinguishedName Get-Mailbox -Filter "MemberOfGroup -eq '$DistGroupDN'"

-The above command will return all members of the distribution group to which the filter applies.
+If Step 1 worked, all members of the distribution group to which the filter applies will be returned.

-Start this by getting all mailboxes in a Distribution List.
+Start by getting all mailboxes in a Distribution List.

 Get-DistributionGroup email@example.com | Format-List RecipientTypeDetails